About Cass County Medical Care Facility

 Cass County Medical Care Facility will continue to be the rehabilitation and long-term care leader for Cass County residents, their families and employees.

-Cass County Medical Care Facility will provide our community the highest possible quality of life through compassionate care, exceptional skilled nursing and rehabilitation services regardless of their ability to pay.
+Cass County Medical Care Facility will provide our community the highest possible quality of life through compassionate care, exceptional skilled nursing and rehabilitation services.

 WE are passionate about providing our residents with exceptional healthcare.
 We exhibit this through expanded staffing levels, as well as the quality and caring of our staff.